rhel-labs/learn-katacoda/ansible-idm/step1.md

 > __NOTE__ : This step could take a few minutes to complete.

+After ansible completes this task, you can take a look at the redhat-release version -

+`cat /etc/redhat-release`{{execute T1}}

 # Install IdM roles on the control node

 For this lab we will be using ansible roles to simplify and automate deployment of IdM.
 Download and install the IdM ansible roles -